amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

   * Things get more complicated for the `copy` feature when you are using a a Databricks tracking server, either as source or destination .
   * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.
     * For open source MLflow this works fine and you can have the two clients (source and destination) in the same program.
-    * For Databricks MLflow, the constructor is not used since several environment variables are used to initialize the client, so only one client can exist.
+    * For Databricks MLflow, the constructor is not used to initialize target servers.
+Environment variables are used to initialize the client, so only one client can exist.
-  * So, to copy experiments when a Databricks server is involved, you have to use the more manual process of exporting and then importing the experiment.
+  * To copy experiments when a Databricks server is involved, you have to use the more manual process of exporting and then importing the experiment.

 ### Common arguments